×

 1. Comfort Foods

 You shouldn’t be buddies with potato chips, doughnuts, or other fried, fatty meals.
-Instead, consume whole grains, lentils, beans, vegetables (particularly leafy dark-green ones), fruits, and nuts as part of a low-fat, high-fibre diet.
+Instead, consume whole grains, lentils, beans, vegetables (particularly leafy dark-green ones), fruits, and nuts as part of a low-fat, high-fiber diet.

 Vitamins E, B1, B6, magnesium, zinc, and omega-3 fatty acids are among the nutrients that reduce the hormone-like compounds that cause those excruciating cramps or ease muscle tension and inflammation.

-2. Stay hydrated
+2. Stay Hydrated

 Although it won’t directly alleviate your cramps, staying hydrated can assist with bloating, which makes cramps feel worse.
 Keep a water bottle nearby when your period is coming, and add some mint or a touch of lemon to encourage you to drink.
-Limit your daily salt intake to no more than 2,300 milligrammes, and stay away from alcohol because both can cause your body to lose water.
+Limit your daily salt intake to no more than 2,300 milligrams, and stay away from alcohol because both can cause your body to lose water.

 Avoid drinking coffee the day before and the day of your period since caffeine might aggravate cramping.
 Be careful not to mix it with tea, chocolate, soda, or energy drinks.
 Instead, try a small, veggie-packed smoothie in the morning or in the middle of the day.